ABOUT THE ISLAND

 Joan Minshall – Treasurer

 We estimate the collective needs over the next 3-4 years will exceed $3 million.
 These aggressive goals will require significant additional assistance.
-Special thanks to partners in this notable effort include charitable organizations Jumby Bay Fund, Mill Reef Fund and others.
+Special thanks to partners in this notable effort include charitable organizations Jumby Bay Fund, Mill Reef Fund, Barbuda Ocean Club, Discovery Land Company Foundation and the Paradise Found Barbuda Relief Fund.
 Our goals are below:

-- Create a transformative societal change by drastically changing the curriculum in the nursery school and eventually the middle school as well.
+- Create a transformative societal change by drastically changing the curriculum in the nursery school and eventually the middle school, while also bringing a special needs program to the scholastic environment.